bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : A Russian born mathematician who made valuable contributions to the theory of differential equations.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bryant/">Sophie Willock Bryant</a>
+: An Irish mathematician who also published on many other topics: Irish history, religion, education, women's rights, and philosophy.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ball/">Robert Stawell Ball</a>